kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     </ul>
     ```

-1. Replace the existing form element with another `<ul>` containing the Devise links:
+1. Replace the template's `form` element with another `ul` element that contains the Devise links, like this:

     ```erb
     <ul class="navbar-nav">